 Don't skip vaccinations

 Whether classes are happening at school or at home, make sure your child is up to date with all recommended vaccines.
 All school-aged children should get a flu shot each season.
+Getting a flu vaccine is especially important this season because the flu and COVID-19 cause similar common signs and symptoms.
 Although the flu shot does not protect against COVID-19, it can reduce the risk of the flu and its complications.
 It's another layer of defense to help prevent missed school days.

 What to do if your child is exposed to COVID-19